Peglin: Development

 Canadian indie game studio Red Nexus Games was founded in 2015 and created Peglin during the COVID-19 pandemic.
 Designer and game studio founder Dylan Gedig has called it a "pandemic-built game", hoping that it would give "something a little lighthearted for us and our friends to play test, to help make everything go by easier."
 Peglin was originally brainstormed during a 48-hour game jam with Gedig and Peglins artist.
 The event's theme was "Fall", so the duo focused on pinball and pachinko gameplay.
 The pair wanted something lighthearted and was first inspired by the style of Angry Birds and Brick Breaker.
 The rough prototype was titled Goblin Drop.

 Gedig then decided to develop the game further.
 A team of four built Peglin to its full early release, including himself, another developer, an artist, and a composer.
 As design of the game progressed, the team settled on gameplay inspired by Peggle and Slay the Spire.
 The soundtrack was inspired by Crash Bandicoot and Donkey Kong Country.
 Since its release, the team has since grown as Red Nexus Games plans to update Peglin and add more gameplay.

 Peglin was originally released as a PC game and was in early access on Steam for around a year.
 400,000 copies were sold of the early access version in its first year.
 An unauthorized user released a mobile version as the game grew in popularity, and this was eventually taken down.
 Following this controversy, Red Nexus focused on porting the game for IOS and Android while Peglin was still in early access.
 The game made its official 1.0 release on August 27, 2024.
 It was featured as a timed Nintendo Switch exclusive game during Nintendo's 2024 Indie World Showcase the same day as the 1.0 release.

-Red Nexus Games plans to add further updates.
+On March 16th, 2026 Peglin received a large update bringing it to version 2.0.
+This update included new items, enemies, music, and an entire fourth act.